-FACE/s are organised by the leadership team, to address the interests and needs of our parent body.
-FACE/s are facilitated to complete special projects and engage parents in the educational journey of their child/ren.
+PEGs are organised by the leadership team, to address the interests and needs of our parent body.
+Subcommittees are facilitated to complete special projects and engage parents in the educational journey of their child/ren.

-All parents/carers are invited to engage in the FACE/s offered by the school.
+All parents/carers are invited to engage in the PEGs.